-An Open Letter to the Editors of the Oxford English Dictionary:
+An Open Letter to the Editors of the Merriam-Webster’s Dictionary:

-A “neomamma” is my word for a new mom.
-It describes being a first-time, clueless new parent who doesn’t know what she’s doing, doesn’t yet have maternal instinct (but thinks she’s supposed to), still bleeds from her nether regions, and wears maternity clothes.
-Oh, and did I forget to mention that this new mother is just a wee bit tired?
+A “neomama” is my word for a new mom.
+It’s a word to describe being a first-time, clueless new parent who doesn’t know what she’s doing and doesn’t yet have maternal instinct (but thinks she’s supposed to).
+She is scared of making a mistake.
+She is terrified of it.
+And she is tired.
+She is horribly, disgustingly, jaw-droppingly tired.

-This woman… This state of parenting… Well, there was no word for it.
-That’s why I made it up.
-And I’d really love if you could add it to your big book.
+This woman… This state of parenting… Well, there is no word for it.
+That’s why I’m making it up.
+And I’d really love it if you could add it to your big book.

 Because I believe a new mother needs a word that differentiates her from the mother of a toddler, a preschooler, or a teenager.
-There is also a world of difference between a first-time mother and a seasoned mom who just had baby number 2 or 3 or – depending on what reality shows you watch –23.
+There is also a world of difference between a first-time mother and a seasoned mom who just had baby number two or baby number three or – depending on what reality shows you watch – baby number twenty-three.

 If you need more evidence, I would like to tell you a little bit about the first morning I spent at home alone with my first baby.
 He was probably about six days old.
 My parents were gone.
 My in-laws were gone.
 My husband was gone.
-There was no one around to ask about potentially infected umbilical cords or strange-looking poops.
+There was no one around to ask about potentially infected umbilical cords, weird-looking poops or strange soft spots.

 The big event on my first real day on the job was what should have been a nice, relaxing walk around the block.
 I had bought a sling that came with its own instructional DVD.
-But not long after I left the apartment, I decided that the fabric from the sling was smothering my son’s face and that he probably couldn’t breathe – and his not being able to breathe worried me — so I took him out and just started carrying him in my arms.
-Of course, a woman walking down the street holding a newborn, wearing an empty sling, and rocking some sweet maternity clothes is going to attract attention.
+But not long after I left the apartment, I decided that the fabric from the sling was smothering my son’s face and that he probably couldn’t breathe.
+So I took him out and just started carrying him in my arms.
+Of course, a woman walking down the street holding a newborn, wearing an empty sling is going to attract attention.
 An older lady stopped me.
 “Oh.
 How adorable!
 What’s his name?”

 “What’s his name?”